 Sorry, you can’t use this website as you have green eyes

-What could be the other reasons?
+What could be the reasons?

 Developers might be interested to focus on cutting-edge features and frameworks, which may not support older or simpler implementations, leading them to overlook basic functionality that would benefit all users.